denvergeeks/discourse-topic-hover-cards/README.md

 - Configurable image size as a percentage of the hover card width
 - Configurable excerpt length
 - Configurable card width and max height using any valid CSS value
-- Mobile support with optional tap-to-preview behavior
+- Mobile support with a dedicated mobile preview experience
 - In-memory caching for faster repeat hovers
-- Automatic viewport-aware positioning above or below the hovered link
+- Automatic viewport-aware positioning above or below the hovered link on desktop

 ## Installation

 Install this as a remote theme component in Discourse:

-1. Go to **Admin → Appearance → Themes & Components**.
+1. Go to **Admin → Appearance → Themes & components**. [web:366]
-2. Open the **Components** tab.
+2. Open the **Components** tab. [web:366]
-3. Click **Install**.
+3. Click **Install**. [web:366]
-4. Choose **From a git repository**.
+4. Choose **From a git repository**. [web:366]
 5. Paste this repository URL.
 6. Install the component.
-7. Add the component to one or more active themes using the component/theme inclusion settings.
+7. Add the component to one or more active themes using the component/theme inclusion settings. [web:366][web:89]

+## Desktop behavior

+On desktop, when a user hovers over a supported internal topic link, the component fetches the topic data and displays a floating preview card near the link.

+Desktop behavior includes:

+- Hover delay before opening
+- Automatic placement above or below the link depending on viewport space
+- Viewport clamping to avoid rendering off-screen
+- Configurable thumbnail placement
+- Rich metadata display based on enabled settings

+## Mobile behavior

+When mobile support is enabled, the component uses a mobile-specific preview interaction instead of desktop hover behavior.

+Mobile behavior includes:

+- Tap a supported internal topic link to open the preview card
+- The preview appears as a bottom sheet anchored to the bottom of the screen
+- A red **close** button appears in the top-right corner of the card
+- A full-width **Open topic** button appears at the bottom of the card
+- The thumbnail is always shown at the top on mobile, regardless of desktop thumbnail placement
+- Admins can choose separate mobile visibility settings for most card elements

+This replaces the earlier “tap again to open” interaction with explicit mobile controls.

 ## Settings